 - how the treatment will be paid for.

 Options such as Invisalign braces are available for adults who wish to correct bite problems but who are embarrassed about visible braces.

 Private Health Insurance and Orthodontia

-The type(s) of orthodontic treatments covered by private insurance varies depending upon the policy.
-To obtain any type of cover, you will need a health insurance policy that covers major dental.
-A general dental policy provides payments only for things like teeth cleaning, small fillings and dental x-rays.
-A major dental policy covers more advanced procedures including crowns, bridges, dentures, and orthodontic care.
+The type(s) of orthodontic treatments covered by health insurance varies depending upon the policy.
+To obtain cover, you will need an Extras policy that covers Major Dental.
+General Dental covers things like teeth cleaning, small filings and dental x-rays.
+Major Dental covers more advanced procedures including crowns, bridges, dentures, and orthodontic care.

 - What types of orthodontic treatments are covered.

 - Who can provide treatment.
 Most health funds pay less for orthodontic treatment provided by a dentist than for an orthodontic specialist.

 - What the lifetime limit is on orthodontic benefits.
 Once the limit is reached, benefits no longer re-accrue and you may not claim any further orthodontic benefits over your lifetime.